ai-platform-infrastructure/open-webui-docker/README.md

 task git:sync:tags
 ```

 Then we can update the patches.
-This requires some manuale steps to ensure that the patches can be applied cleanly.
+This requires some manual steps to ensure that the patches can be applied cleanly.
 First create a new branch based on the upstream tag, named `upstream/<release tag>`, which then is used as the new base
 branch for the patches.